shalinikannan23/Mean-and-Variance/README.md

-#  Mean and variance of a discrete  distribution
+# EX NO: 01  Mean and variance of a discrete  distribution
-# EX NO: 01
 # DATE: 25.08.23
 # Aim :

 To find mean and variance of arrival of objects from the feeder using probability distribution